 The Australian Esports League have partnered with Microsoft Australia to foster creativity and learning through national Minecraft Education Competitions for all School students across Australia.

-The AEL will host a series of regular online and in-person events across the country with the first edition to take place this August and conclude in October.
+The AEL will host a series of regular online and in-person events across the country with the first edition to commence this March.

 The partnership aims to empower students to showcase their creativity, problem-solving skills, and teamwork abilities in this exciting Minecraft Education competition series promoting: